-As we mentioned, Cusco is known as the Capital of the Incan Empire - so it is no surprise that you’ll learn lots from the free walking tour of the city.
-We love doing walking tours and if you haven’t done so before, get yourselves in on the best way to get your bearings and learn all about your new travel destination.
+As we mentioned, Cusco is known as the Capital of the Incan Empire.
+Therefore, it is no surprise that you’ll learn lots from a free walking tour in this city.
+On the whole, we love doing walking tours.
+Due to them being a great way to get your bearings in a new travel destination.
 However, Cusco's particularly stands out, as a result of its vast amount of history.

 #3 The Coca Leaf Museum

 I’m sure you’ll remember hearing the tale of Coca-Cola once having cocaine in it.
-Technically this is true – the most famous soda drink in the world is indeed derived from coca leaves (hence the name) and also the herb responsible for the infamous narcotic.
-This museum has loads of cool facts about the Andean herb and a cool gift shop full of coca leaf souvenirs too!
-It’s free and in the heart of the San Blas neighbourhood.
+Technically, this is true.
+In fact, the most famous soda drink in the world is indeed derived from coca leaves.
+Hence the name!
+Coca leaves are also the herb responsible for the infamous narcotic.
+Interestingly, this museum has loads of cool facts about the Andean herb and a cool gift shop full of coca leaf souvenirs too!
+It’s free too and in the heart of the San Blas neighbourhood.
 Leading to our next point…

-The San Blas neighbourhood is the shabby-chic area of Cusco, full of funky cafes, bars and cute shops to browse.
-It is no more than a ten minute walk from the Cusco Plaza de Armas, so wander your way through the old cobbled streets and find yourself some new clothing or just have a bite to eat in one of the many food joints.
+The San Blas neighbourhood is the shabby-chic area of Cusco.
+Thus it is full of funky cafes, bars and cute shops to browse.
+It is no more than a ten minute walk from the Cusco Plaza de Armas.
+Therefore you can wander your way to this area through the old cobbled streets.
+Meanwhile, find yourself some new clothing or just have a bite to eat in one of the many food joints around.

 #5 Visit the Plaza